 As the first defence against the elements, bricks need to be able to stand up to the harshest of conditions.
 That’s why everything we manufacture has passed the most rigorous tests.
-All our bricks exceed Australian Standards.
+All our bricks exceed Australian Standards and European Standards.
+This is why our bricks are currently used in many countries including Australia, England, Ireland, Scotland and the Netherlands.

 Bricks are selected from a production batch and each brick is subjected to a uniform pressure in a testing frame where the pressure is increased until the brick fails.
 The average pressure is calculated for all bricks and then recorded as the compressive strength for that product.
 All our bricks exceed Australian standard for unconfined compressive strength as per AS/NZS 4455 along with European Standard BS EN771-1:2011.